wp-plugins/wr-contactform/README.txt

 <h4>Key Features:</h4>

 * <b>Flexible Fields Use</b>: Create exactly what you want, for any purpose with wide range of form fields.
 * <b>Fully Responsive</b>: All screen sizes and mobile devices are supported.
 A must-have feature for your menu in this golden age of mobile and big screens.
 * <b>Intuitive Layout</b>: Create exactly what you want, for any purpose with wide range of form fields.
 * <b>Drag & Drop Management</b>: Create your desired menu with just little simple drag & drop steps.
 * <b>Multi-column and Pages Form</b>: Divide your form into columns and pages depending on the length of your form.
 No page and column limitation.
 * <b>Form Entry Storage</b>: WR ContactForm automatically stores form entries, so you can totally manage all form entries.
 * <b>Strong Anti-spam Mechanism</b>: WR ContactForm helps you to prevent spam by our CAPTCHA system.
 * <b>Email Notification System</b>: A real-time email notification system helps you enhance your website's responsiveness.
 * <b>Easy Customization</b>: We provide you with tons of customization for your form: form type, layout, style, etc.
+* <b>MailChimp intergration</b>: Yes now you have all the power from MailChimp with WR ContactForm.

 <h4>Support</h4>